Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 so the spindles of the screw (which are defined by the turns value) will assembly perfectly with each other.

-- Open Blender and click in *File* located at the header of the Info Window again, choose *Open Recent* and the file we saved for this exercise.
+- Open Blender and click in *File* located at the header of the Info editor again, choose *Open Recent* and the file we saved for this exercise.
   All of the things will be placed exactly the way you saved before.
   Choose the last saved Blender file; in the last exercise,